5 reasons to leverage moving to save big on internet & TV.

 Every other day, the “lazy customer” plays out well for ISP because they know we all hate going through the burden of staying at home all day waiting on the technician.
 For this reason, it would usually take most of us a serious reason to dump them.
 This undercover retention tactic isn’t working when you move because this day is going to happen no matter what.
 This is why moving is your ultimate opportunity to switch to another provider without breaking your routine!

 The telecoms industry used to be very uncompetitive – with a few large companies dominating the market.
 However, that has rapidly changed over the past decade and consumers now have more choices than ever before.
-There are a host of smaller ISP offering excellent value and creative plans to savvy consumers – check out this article on the nine best alternative telecoms providers in Canada today.
+There are a host of smaller ISP offering excellent value and creative plans to savvy consumers.

 Don’t get us wrong, it is not recommended to bounce around different providers to save a few bucks.
 At the end, you will become an unwanted customer.
 Therefore, moving is the ultimate event to switch plan and save some money on the way.
 The arguments in favour of switching, greatly outweigh the arguments against and you are almost certain to get better value.
 However, because you will have to go through most of the hassle of switching when you move to a new house – you might as well get the benefits of cheaper prices and better plans as well.
 In conclusion, the only argument why you should stay with your current ISP when moving is by pure loyalty!